 Legitimate sweepstakes don't require you to pay to collect your winnings.

-Scam operators use the telephone and direct mail to entice U.S. consumers to buy chances in foreign lotteries from as far away as Australia and Europe.
+Scam operators use the telephone and direct mail to entice U.S. consumers to buy chances in foreign lotteries.
 These lottery solicitations violate U.S. law, which prohibits the cross-border sale or purchase of lottery tickets by phone or mail.

 Read these tips from the Federal Trade Commission for more information about bogus lotteries and sweepstakes.

 A pyramid scheme, also known as Ponzi scheme, is an illegal form of multilevel marketing.
 In these programs, your ability to earn profits is based on the number of new participants you recruit, instead of the amount of products or services you sell.
 Sometimes there actually aren't any real products that are being sold.
 These types of schemes are common with investment and independent direct selling opportunities.

 These schemes rely on the income from new participants in order to pay fake "profits" to people that have been part of the scheme for longer amounts of time.
 However, the scheme falls apart when there aren't enough new recruits to pay into the system, so the earlier participants no longer receive earnings.

 You can take steps to prevent yourself from getting involved in a pyramid scheme: